 I like to use a no heat method for this hand cream, it still comes out great with a lot less work.
 Plus, I love the creamy texture and how it melts like butter onto the skin.

-Hand Cream Ingredients
+Essential Oils for Hand Cream

 Jasmine Oil (Jasminum grandiflorum)